 The Digital Business Leader

 The Digital Business Leader focuses on leveraging innovative technologies to transform a business model, products, and services.
-This specialist is the one responsible for creating the company's digital business strategies.
-At the same time, they may well architect the digital platforms.
+This specialist is responsible for creating the company's digital business strategies.
+At the same time, they may well architect digital platforms.
 Their key responsibilities include:

 - Cooperation with business executives to identify, rationalize, and roadmap new business models and capabilities.

 - Work on creating the enterprise architecture, innovation management, etc.

 - Being a decision-making authority for technology investments.

 - Understanding market requirements to deliver digital products and services that will be in demand.

 The Business Enabler ensures that the technology is operating as designed and evolving in lockstep with the business.
 This CTO is in charge of operational technology and works as a team lead.

 Ensuring that business and customer needs are met is the highest priority.
 This role is often a complement to the CIO.
 The CIO focuses on running the IT organization.
 What does a CTO do?
 They work across the business and IT to govern and guide tech decisions.
 Among their main responsibilities are: